-Inventor Henry Mohaupt uses his World War II anti-tank weapon to develop a downhole bazooka technology for safely perforating petroleum well casings.
+Inventor Henry Mohaupt used his World War II anti-tank weapon to develop a downhole bazooka technology for safely perforating petroleum well casings.

-Cement casing, developed in 1919 by Erle P. Halliburton’s New Method Oil Well Cementing Company, Duncan, Oklahoma, isolates wellbore zones and guards against collapse.
+Cement casing, a key oilfield technolgy developed in 1919 by Erle Halliburton’s New Method Oil Well Cementing Company, Duncan, Oklahoma, isolates wellbore zones and guards against collapse.